mllam/neural-lam/README.md

 1. `neural_lam.datastore.NpyDataStore` which reads MEPS data from `.npy`-files in
    the format introduced in neural-lam `v0.1.0`.
 Note that this datastore is specific to the format of the MEPS dataset, but can act as an example for how to create similar numpy-based datastores.

-2. `neural_lam.datastore.MultizarrDatastore` which can combines multiple zarr files during train/val/test sampling, with the transformations to facilitate this implemented within `neural_lam.datastore.MultizarrDatastore`.

-3. `neural_lam.datastore.MDPDatastore` which can combine multiple zarr datasets either either as a preprocessing step or during sampling, but offloads the implementation of the transformations the [mllam-data-prep](https://github.com/mllam/mllam-data-prep) package.
+2. `neural_lam.datastore.MDPDatastore` which can combine multiple zarr datasets either either as a preprocessing step or during sampling, but offloads the implementation of the transformations the [mllam-data-prep](https://github.com/mllam/mllam-data-prep) package.